Omorovicza Complexion Perfector SPF 20

 Learn more about Isononyl IsononanoateStearyl Heptanoate is a waxy compound derived from stearyl alcohol.

 As an emollient, it helps hydrate the skin by trapping moisture.
-However, this can exacerbate acne and oily skin.
+In its raw form, this ingredient is a waxy solid.

-Cetearyl Olivate is an emulsifier and texture enhancer.
+Learn more about Stearyl HeptanoateCetearyl Olivate is an emulsifier and texture enhancer.
 It is derived from the fatty acids of olive oil and Cetearyl alcohol, and is biodegradable.

 As an emulsifier, it is used to prevent oils and waters from separating.
 It can also

-Manufacturers use the name Olivem 1000.
-This ingredient has been found to preserve the natural microbiome of skin.
+According to a manufacturer, this ingredient helps preserve the natural microbiome of skin.
 Having a healthy microbiome helps keep our skin healthy and protects against harmful bacteria.
-This ingredient is grouped with Sorbitan Olivate under the name Olivem 1000.

-Learn more about Cetearyl OlivateCi 77492 is also hydrated iron III oxide.
+Learn more about Cetearyl OlivateCI 77492 is also hydrated iron III oxide.
 It's sole purpose is to give a yellow hue to products.

 Iron III oxides are classified as inorganic chemicals for coloring.

-Synthetically created Ci 77492 is considered safer than those naturally found.
+Synthetically created CI 77492 is considered safer than those naturally found.
 This is because the synthetically created version may contain less impurities.
 Iron oxides are generally non-toxic and non-allergenic.

 This depends on the source.
 Squalane can be derived from both plants and animals.
 Most squalane used in skincare comes from plants.